Scholarships and Grants

-- Graduates are eligible to fulfill their service obligation through the Expanded Employment opportunity serving as a full-time preceptor for DNP APN students in their employment setting.
-The NFLP graduate who intends to take advantage of this opportunity will be committed to serve as full time preceptor for students in the DNP program, taking on a minimum of five DNP students each semester.
+- Graduates are eligible to fulfill their service obligation through the Expanded Employment opportunity by serving as a full-time preceptor for DNP APN students in their employment setting.
+The NFLP graduate who intends to take advantage of this opportunity will serve as a full time preceptor for students in the DNP program, mentoring and advising students each semester.
 The NFLP graduate will be appointed as an Assistant Professor of Clinical Nursing on an annual basis.

 - The appointment will be contingent upon a fully executed Clinical Practice Agreement (CPA) between Columbia Nursing and the employing agency and establishes a mutually agreed upon relationship between the entities to develop, establish, and maintain clinical education for Columbia Nursing NP students.
 This closes the loop between Columbia Nursing, the faculty preceptor and the agency and assures a shared vision of quality NP clinical education.